OskarAllerslev/portfolio/README.md

   Explore my GitHub repositories for additional projects and code samples.

 - 📊 [**Shiny Cost Project**](https://oskarallerslev.shinyapps.io/project/):
-  An interactive Shiny application designed to visualize and analyze cost data, incorporating advanced data processing and dynamic visualizations to aid in financial decision-making.
+  An interactive Shiny application designed to visualize and analyze cost data.
+Used for cost deep dive and cost overview in biotech company.

 ---